OpenStickCommunity/Hardware/Tutorials/USB Passthrough Board Installation/README.md

 ## Summary
 This is the installation guide for the USB passthrough kit.
 Please make sure that you follow all steps here!
 If you run into any trouble and need more help please join the OpenStick [Discord](https://discord.gg/k2pxhke7q8).

-This kit is primarily designed to work with the RP2040 Advanced Breakout Board although it can be used with most RP2040 devices as long as you have appropiate pins available.
+This kit is primarily designed to work with the RP2040 Advanced Breakout Board although it can be used with most RP2040 devices as long as you have appropriate pins available.
 If you do not have a RP2040 Advanced Breakout Board you can jump to THIS section where I go over install on a Raspberry Pi Pico.

 ![RP2040 Advanced Breakout Board](Assets/RP2040_Advanced_Breakout_Boards.JPG)